 Continue your journey around the world in this homeschooling curriculum covering South America and Europe!
 In Europe you and your children will travel through France, Spain, Italy, Holland, Denmark, Sweden, and Great Britain.
 In South America: Ecuador, Chile, Peru, and Brazil.
 Along with award-winning literature, this course includes nature study, folktales, fables, music, art, poetry, and history.

 Each country visited also includes a Library Connection, as well as History and Biography suggestions, so that parents can expand the study with additional recommendations.
 Each chapter in the guide concludes with a fun foray into the cuisine of the country with recipes, photos, and links to create a memorable evening visiting unique culinary creations from around the world.

 •The complete geography curriculum contains approximately 70 lessons.

-•Complete 4 lessons per week for a semester study.
+•Finish 4 lessons per week for a semester unit study.

 •Finish 2 lessons per week for a one-year study.